Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Introduction

 \section{Introduction}

-Pedestrian detection is an active research area in computer vision and has rapidly progressed through the recent decade.
-There are many benchmark pedestrian detection datasets for learning and evaluation \cite{Dollar2012, Geiger2012, eth_biwi_00534, Dalal2005}.
-One common setting in these datasets is that the camera's y-axis is roughly aligned to the direction of gravity.
-This means that pedestrians are captured in the vertical direction because pedestrians usually stand upright on the ground.
+Pedestrian detection is an active research area in computer vision that rapidly progressed over the past decade.
+There are many benchmark pedestrian detection datasets available for learning and evaluation \cite{Dollar2012, Geiger2012, eth_biwi_00534, Dalal2005}.
+One common setting in these datasets is that the camera's y-axis is roughly aligned to the direction of gravity meaning that pedestrians are captured in the vertical direction because pedestrians usually stand upright on the ground.
 This ``upright assumption'' in benchmark datasets distinguishes pedestrians from many objects in the scene.
 Much work has been devoted to designing features \cite{Dalal2005, Felzenszwalb2009} or model architectures \cite{Zhang2016, Ouyang_2013_ICCV, Tian2015} to learn the appearance of upright pedestrians.

-However, this upright assumption may not always be true in real-world situations where the camera orientation can be highly dynamic.
-For example, when recording a video with a mobile phone camera, the angle of the camera can vary wildly as one walks or runs.
+However, this upright assumption may not always be valid in real-world situations where the camera orientation is highly dynamic.
+For example, when recording a video with a mobile phone camera, the angle of the camera can vary significantly as one walks or runs.
 For cameras installed on construction vehicles, the upright assumption is easily invalidated when recording video over rough terrain.
-In both of these examples, the projection of pedestrians in the image can be at extreme angles of rotation.
-Detecting pedestrians in such situations is difficult with current state-of-the-art models.
+In both examples, the projection of pedestrians in the image can be at extreme angles of rotation, and detecting pedestrians in such situations is difficult with current state-of-the-art models.

 One straightforward way to achieve rotational robustness for pedestrian detection is to simply increase the size of the training data to include more instances of pedestrians imaged at an angle.
-When new data is not available, one can also augment the data \cite{VanDyk2001} by creating new training examples from rotated images.
-While such a brute-force approach can certainly lead to improvements, simply creating more data does not necessarily address the fundamental problem of understanding and modeling image rotations.
+When new data is not available, the existing data may also be augmented \cite{VanDyk2001} by rotating images.
+While such a data augmentation approach can lead to improvements, merely creating more data does not necessarily address the fundamental problem of understanding and modeling image rotations.